OfficeDev/office-js-docs-pr/docs/includes/file-get-started-onenote.md

 ## Update the manifest

-1. Open the file **one-note-add-in-manifest.xml** to define the add-in's settings and capabilities.
+1. Open the file **my-office-add-in-manifest.xml** to define the add-in's settings and capabilities.

 2. The `ProviderName` element has a placeholder value.
 Replace it with your name.